 For mountain endurance athletes, ME workouts typically mimic the movement of the sport very closely but with added resistance.
 This added resistance can come in the form of steeper rock climbs, steeper hill grades, or additional weight.

-Specific Workout for Mountaineers and Alpinists
+Muscular Endurance Workout for Mountaineers and Alpinists:

 When doing these workouts, you want the limitation to come from your muscles, not your lungs.
 A great gauge we use is that you should be able to carry on a conversation while your legs are burning.
 The effort should feel sustainable but just barely so, and if you went any harder your legs would give out in a few seconds.
-To find this sweet spot of intensity requires that you adjust the steepness of the hill and the weight on your back.
+Finding this sweet spot of intensity requires that you adjust the steepness of the hill and the weight on your back.

 It is important to implement this training in a structured, progressive manner.
 Ideally you’ll do 6–10 of these workouts over the course of a couple of months, and the training stimulus needs to increase gradually as you adapt to the new loads.
 We like to progress either the weight or the volume (total vertical) in a stairstep fashion, not both at the same time.
 Ideally, the final workouts will encompass more vertical and more weight than you will cover and carry on the biggest day of your upcoming climb.

-Specific Workout for Runners and Skiers
+Gym-Based Muscular Endurance Workout for Runners and Skiers

 The following gym-based ME program is ideal for runners, skiers, alpinists, and any other mountain athletes who need to prime themselves for steep uphill travel.
 It is especially well suited to those who lack easy access to steep hills.
 Whether you are an elite-level athlete or a back-of-the-pack racer, you are guaranteed to see gains from this workout.
 It is another Uphill Athlete staple.

-- 5-minute dynamic stretch routine
+5-minute dynamic stretch routine

-- 20x air squats
+20x air squats

-- 10x Turkish Get Ups
+10x Turkish Get Ups

-- Core: Pick 4–5 of your most challenging core exercises.
+Core: Pick 4–5 of your most challenging core exercises.
 You can select from this group, or incorporate some others that you like.
 Do 2 sets and add enough resistance that 4–6 reps of each exercise is all you can manage.

 Split Jump Squat

-Execute the Split Jump Squat with an athletic, forward posture, as if you’re sprinting.
+Execute the split jump squat with an athletic, forward posture, as if you’re sprinting.

 - Do 4 sets of 10 reps on each leg of the split jump squat.
 If unsure, start with a short split stance of 30 centimeters.
 Work to deepen your split as you gain strength.